scottvieira/Documentation/source/licensing.md

 Once the expressions or terms of the license are known, the next question to ask is ‘Which journals are covered by these terms?’.
 That’s where the *Terms Tool* tab comes into play.
-The Terms Tool works with the SFX, Ex Libris, and EBSCO link resolvers.
+The Terms Tool currently works only with the SFX link resolver.
+It is true that not every institution uses SFX.
+The *Terms Tool* tab could be renamed and/or repurposed for use with  other openurl resolvers or journal management systems.

-Using this tab it is possible to relate a specific license to the covered journals in a specific target or package.
+Using this tab it is possible to relate a specific license to the covered journals in a specific SFX target or package.

 ![screenshot of display notes window](img/licensing/licensingTermsTool.png)

-In this example, the Cambridge University Press License Agreement is being associated with the 'Cambridge University Press Journals Complete' target in the link resolver ('Cambridge University Press Journals Complete' is the link resolver's target public name).
-This License connection allows for the delivery of license terms through the link resolver menu as detailed in the Terms Tool User Guide.
+In this example, the Cambridge University Press License Agreement is being associated with the 'Cambridge University Press Journals Complete' target in SFX ('Cambridge University Press Journals Complete' is the SFX target public name).
+This SFX – License connection allows for the delivery of license terms through the SFX menu as detailed in the Terms Tool User Guide.
 This tab is meant to be used in conjunction with the Terms Tool and can be disabled for those who do not wish to use it.

-For more information on the Terms Tool, go to the [Terms Tool documentation](https://coral-documentation.readthedocs.io/en/latest/terms.html).
+For more information on the Terms Tool, go to the [Terms Tool documentation](http://coral-documentation.readthedocs.io/en/latest/licensing.html#terms-tool).

 #### Attachments